Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/system-manager/doc-management/020_modifying-boms.en.md

 weight = 20
 +++

+> For BOM interactions beyond reading, you need the BOM_MANAGEMENT permission.
+The [User Management Section](/client/system-manager/user-management/) describes how it is granted.

 In the simplest case, modifying an existing BOM works very much like uploading a new one.
 ```bash
 bomnipotent_client bom modify <path/to/bom>